 In 1962 an oat milling facility was built.
 Oats were rolled, hulled, clipped and graded and were produced for domestic and export horse markets.
 This factory ceased operations in 1990.

-The success of this operation led to the company making a major investment in 1985 by establishing a new and unique High Fibre Pellet Mill which was regarded to be one of the best in the world.
-Investment upgrades in technology has allowed JT Johnson & Sons to formulate specific rations to suit customer demands.
+In 1985, under the direction of third generation management brothers Denis and Chris Johnson, the company made a major investment by establishing a new and unique High Fibre Pellet Mill.
+At the time it was regarded as one of the best in the world and this investment and upgrade in technology has allowed JT Johnson & Sons to formulate specific rations to suite customer demands.

 In 1995 JT Johnson & Sons entered in to a joint venture agreement with Japanese company Asahi Industries to form Johnson Asahi.
 The company has a hay processing plant in Horsham, Victoria that produces oaten hay, alfalfa hay and straw.

 In 2005 JT Johnson & Sons purchased a new hay production plant from Canadian company Hunterwood Technologies.
 This plant produces 25kg 1/2 cut bales, 30-40kg regular bales, 450-500kg Mag bales as well as a Bedding Straw bale designed specifically for Johnsons.

 In 2007, following the success of the new production plant in South Australia, Johnson Asahi also purchased a Hunterwood style machine for its site in Horsham.
 With the latest hay production technology in both South Australia and Victoria.

 In 2016, with fourth generation management brothers Robbie and Mark Johnson at the helm, a major upgrade of the pellet mill was undertaken.
 Incorporating innovate technology and practices, this upgrade haws increased production to around 25 tonnes an hour.

 Production and sales volumes are now around 300,000 metric tonnes of pellets, hay and straw per year for the domestic, Asian and Middle Eastern fodder markets.